583phoenix-hue/Airfoil-CFD-Tool/paper.md

 **Coordinate file incompatibility.** Airfoil databases such as the UIUC Airfoil Coordinate Database [@Selig1996] and Airfoil Tools distribute coordinates in multiple formats — primarily Selig format (a single contiguous loop from trailing edge, over the upper surface, to the leading edge, and back along the lower surface) and Lednicer format (two separate upper and lower surface sections).
 Files frequently contain additional issues including incorrect winding order, duplicate leading or trailing edge points, mixed whitespace delimiters, and header lines.
 Stock XFOIL silently produces incorrect results or crashes entirely when given malformed input, requiring users to manually inspect and correct files before analysis.

 **Lack of flow visualisation.** XFOIL outputs tabular coefficient and pressure data but provides no visual representation of the flow field.
-Understanding the relationship between airfoil geometry, angle of attack, and the surrounding velocity field — including the acceleration over the suction surface and the structure of the boundary layer — is central to aerodynamics education, yet requires additional software to visualise.
+Understanding the relationship between airfoil geometry, angle of attack, and the surrounding velocity field — including the acceleration over the suction surface, boundary layer separation, and wake structure — is central to aerodynamics education, yet requires additional software to visualise.

 Existing web-based XFOIL interfaces address the accessibility barrier but do not resolve either of these issues.
 AeroLab addresses both.

 # State of the Field

 Several tools exist for airfoil aerodynamic analysis, ranging from desktop applications to online interfaces.
 XFOIL [@Drela1989] itself remains the dominant solver for low Reynolds number analysis but requires local installation and manual coordinate file preparation.
 XFLR5 provides a graphical interface to XFOIL and extends it to three-dimensional wing analysis, but is a desktop application requiring installation.
 Web-based wrappers for XFOIL exist (e.g., Airfoil Tools) but do not implement robust coordinate preprocessing, meaning users must still manually resolve file format issues before analysis.
-None of the existing web-based tools provide animated potential flow visualisation as a built-in feature.
-AeroLab addresses these gaps by combining automatic coordinate repair, XFOIL-powered viscous analysis, and independent potential flow visualisation in a single browser-based tool requiring no installation.
+Interactive LBM flow visualisers such as Kutta exist as standalone tools but are not integrated with coordinate preprocessing pipelines or XFOIL analysis workflows, and operate only on parametric airfoil shapes rather than arbitrary user-supplied geometry.
+AeroLab addresses these gaps by combining automatic coordinate repair, XFOIL-powered viscous analysis, and an interactive GPU-accelerated LBM wind tunnel operating on the user's actual uploaded airfoil geometry — all in a single browser-based tool requiring no installation.

 # Software Design